yukonblue/CoreColor/README.md

 ### RGB Color Space

-The following variations are currently supported in this version:
+The following variations of RGB color spaces are currently supported in this version:

 - sRGB
 - Linear sRGB